thehicksivist/react-project-server/README.md

   * React-widgets – is a set of extensible and accessible form inputs built for react

 ### 3. A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?

+Skills:
+###Communication
+   *gain a mutual understanding and agreement by listening to what the client wants and also making the client aware of your limits such as time and/or budget.
+   *Be assertive to prevent client from deferring from the agreed upon plan.
+###Time management
+  *A clear and precise project plan that is revisited and readjusted where needed throughout the course of the project will keep developers on the task at hand.
+  *Have a plan in place and work around the tasks needed to finish instead of just basing it on time to complete
+###Attitude
+  *Go into the task with a clear head and a positive attitude.
+Be ready to collaborate with team members.
+Share your weaknesses and strengths if you have to and always ask for help.
+###Problem solving
+  *In any project there will be a certain amount of problem solving needed to complete it, so it’s important to know good problem-solving practices.
+Analyse the problem in parts instead of a whole to prevent getting overwhelmed, be open to suggestions from others (not everyone thinks like you).
+Knowledge:
+###Programming language
+  *It goes without saying you will need programming knowledge to complete a project like this, however you can complete it with even a basic understanding of the language and framework, google the rest.

 ### 4. Within your own project what knowledge or skills were required to complete your project, and overcome challenges?